Mailiao Power Plant: Components

 The coal handling system of the power plant has a truck unloading station capacity of 600 tonnes/hour and its flexible sidewall conveyor capacity of 800 tonnes/hour.
 It gets its coal directly from cargo ships docking at its Mai-Liao Industrial Port, next to the power plant.
 The coal is stored in coal domes in which each dome is 120 meter in diameter, 60 meter in height and 180,000 tons in capacity.
 The cooling system for the plant comes directly from the sea water with a total usage amount of 200,000 tons per day.

 Events

 2012

 On 20 June 2012 at 11:55 am, the power plant tripped during the Tropical Storm Talim.
 This caused the shut down of 54 out of 66 units of the Yunlin petrochemical complex.

 2016

-On 1 August 2016, a generating unit of the power plant broke down, disrupting the supply of power.
+On 1 August 2016, a generating unit broke down, disrupting the supply of power.

 2017

-On 7 October 2017, the no. 1 generation unit of the power plant was shut down due to pipe rupture, causing 600 MW of power loss.
+On 7 October 2017, the no. 1 generation unit was shut down due to pipe rupture, causing 600 MW of power loss.